 2. Clouds of smoke

-Whilst there are a range of vape devices on the market that can produce a pretty impressive cloud of smoke, nothing can quite match up to the potential of a sub ohm vape.
-With cloud chasing becoming a sport in itself, those who appreciate a thick, dense cloud need look no further than a sub-ohm device.
+Whilst there are a range of vape devices on the market that can produce an impressive cloud of smoke, nothing can quite match up to the potential of a sub-ohm vape.

 3. Throat and lung hit